sarisssa/test-api/docs/TESTING.md

 ### D. Win Condition (Percent‑Based)
 - Budget is fixed at `$100,000` per player; shares are sized from that budget at match start.
 - Winner is the player with the higher percentage return; since budgets match, comparing final portfolio totals is equivalent to comparing returns.
+- The match processor writes refreshed `currentPrice` fields back into each match via `playerAssets`, and the settlement Lambda reads items with `ConsistentRead=true`, so the compute-outcome recheck in the system script now aligns with stored winners even immediately after forfeits.

 ### E. Concurrency & Connections
 - System check opens four WebSocket connections (A/B/C/D) and runs two matches concurrently.